-Morning transfer to Bedoin which will take about 4hours.
+Morning transfer to Bedoin will take about 4 hours.
 Afternoon free or optional light ride.

 Col du Mont Ventoux 44 km - altitude 1650m

-Cycle the Mont-Ventoux and expect a hard day in the saddle; if you like climbing, this will be your day where you will face the huge beast "The Mont-Ventoux".
+Cycle the Mont-Ventoux and expect a hard day in the saddle; if you like climbing, this will be your day when you will face the huge beast "The Mont-Ventoux".
 Today’s ride starts again in Bédoin in front of your hotel.
 Here begins the challenge!
 The most famous ascent to the Mont-Ventoux.
-After breakfast we ‘ll climb this big challenger with its top at 1912 meters (6273 feet).
-You will follow the cycle path of all the greatest riders in the Tour de France.....come on you can do it!
-After the 22 km climb you'll reach the summit of “Mont-Ventoux”.
+After breakfast, you‘ll climb this big challenger with its top at 1912 meters (6273 feet).
+You will follow the cycle path of all the greatest riders in the Tour de France... come on you can do it!
+After the 22 km climb, you'll reach the summit of “Mont-Ventoux”.
 Relax on top and prepare yourself for a very spectacular descent to the villages of Malaucène.
-From here its only 12 km back to Bédoin.
+From here it's only 12 km back to Bédoin.